bryant-har/Multi-Species-Population-Dynamics/README.md

 - [Library (Parse)](#parser)

 ## Introduction
 We aim to generate approximate solutions to systems of differential equations for use in population modelling.
-Potential applications include use in:
+Examples applications include:
 - Herbivore-Predator Model (with Refuge for Predators),
 - SIR Model for infectious disease (Susceptible, Infectious, Recovered)
 - Ecological model with four species - Herbivores with Refuges, Predator, Competition, Mutualism, Commensalism, and Amensalism.